josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ## What is next?

+Participating on this race was a great experience, and the best part is that of fueled my curiosity and let me write this code to find  more interesting facts about the race.

 There is plenty more to learn about the tools you just saw on this tutorial:

 * There are a lot of race public datasets, you can apply what you learned here.
 Just take a look at [this dataset of the New York City Marathon, period 1970-2018](https://github.com/davidjaimes/nyc-marathon).
 What [other questions](https://github.com/meiguan/nyc2018marathonfinishers) you can ask about the data?